BadFish-HSrui/FPSLocker-Warehouse/FORMAT.md

 Compare the value from provided `compare_address` with a static `compare_value` and if it's correct, it writes the static `value` to provided `address`
 - `compare_address` - always starts with one of the regions: `MAIN`, `HEAP`, `ALIAS` or `VARIABLE`.
 Next, we have offsets.
 If the offset is not the last one, it is treated as a pointer address.
 In provided second example we add `0x1A65958` to `MAIN` address to get a final address.
 For `VARIABLE` you must use name of variable declared in `DECLARATIONS` section instead of offset.
+- `compare_address_unsafe` - flag if that address doesn't store correct pointer before first frame is pushed, it will go through address validation in Core before use.
+It's not obligatory to use, by default it's false if `unsafeCheck` is true.
 - `compare_type` - check "Supported types". `compare_value` is the right operand.
 - `compare_value_type` - check "Supported types".
 Write them always with quotes to not trigger yaml formatting exception.
 - `compare_value` - what value will be compared with the value from `compare_address`.
 Remember that if `value_type` is set to any integer, don't use decimals.
+- `address_unsafe` - flag if that address doesn't store correct pointer before first frame is pushed, it will go through address validation in Core before use.
+It's not obligatory to use, by default it's false if `unsafeCheck` is true.
 - `address` - always starts with one of the regions: `MAIN`, `HEAP`, `ALIAS` or `VARIABLE`.
 Next, we have offsets.
 If the offset is not the last one, it is treated as a pointer address.
 In provided second example we add `0x1A08F98` to `MAIN` address and this is the final address.
 This is not required if `value_type` is `refresh_rate`.
 For `VARIABLE` you must use name of variable declared in `DECLARATIONS` section instead of offset.
 - `value_type` - check "Supported types".
 - `value` - what value we will write into provided address.
 Remember that if `value_type` is set to any integer, don't use decimals.
 You may write a list of values into it that will be applied one after another.